-From mandolins to electric guitars, to archtop jazz guitars and stick bases, Chris is a can make every type of guitar.
+From mandolins to electric guitars, to archtop jazz guitars and stick bases, Chris can make every type of guitar.
 It all started when he saved up to purchase a guitar from a well known brand.
-After a while he began to see the faults in it, and thought he could make a better one himself.
+After a while, he began to see the faults in it and thought he could make a better one himself.
 He did, and the rest is history.

 He talks to reporter Fiona McCarthy about the process of creating an instrument, and the painstaking and detailed work that goes into it,

 All the way through, at every stage, you’re aware of how you’re trying to make the instrument sound, so all the time you’re working towards the goal of the customer, the goal that you’ve set for yourself, and you can’t really afford to make a mistake.
 Everything you do, every part of making, goes toward the final sound.

 John McGrath and Ray Murphy who perform on guitars made by Chris Larkin appreciate the high level of craftsmanship put into each instrument.
 John McGrath first came across Chris’ guitars in English magazines,

 After that then I actually spotted a few of his instruments around, as soon as I started to play them, I was very impressed.